atweiden/voidvault/README.md

 - disables GRUB recovery mode
 - uses mq-deadline I/O scheduler for SSDs, BFQ for HDDs (see:
   [resources/etc/udev/rules.d/60-io-schedulers.rules](resources/etc/udev/rules.d/60-io-schedulers.rules))
-- enables runit service for dnscrypt-proxy, nftables, runit-swap and socklog
+- enables runit service for dnscrypt-proxy, nftables and socklog
 - configures [Xorg][Xorg], but does not install any Xorg packages (see:
   [resources/etc/X11](resources/etc/X11))
 - optionally disables IPv6, and makes IPv4-only adjustments to dhcpcd,